-Air filled with moisture is sucked into the dehumidifier and passes over a cold coil, then the air is condensed on the coil which then turns into water droplets, these droplets get collected in the water tank.
+Air filled with moisture is sucked into the dehumidifier and passes over a cold coil.
+Then the air is condensed on the coil which then turns into water droplets, which collect in the water tank.
 The same air then heads over a hot coil, which in turn is sent out of the unit, producing dry air.

-There are some great units out on the market at the moment, a lot of which are quite similar with some very minor variations in size of subtle features that can make or break between a handy tool or another device you never got the full use out of.
+There are some great RV dehumidifiers on the market at the moment.
+Many are similar with some minor variations in size and subtle features that can make or break the quality of any device.

 Some are too big for closets or bathrooms, some are too small for bedrooms and main living rooms.
-This review is merely a guide to what’s currently out there and what sort of features you should be looking for; hopefully, we have achieved that.
+This review has covered all the basic understandings of portable RV dehumidifiers, and below are some of the more FAQs.

-Assuming you have a refrigerator unit (most popular), it would work as follows: moisture filled air passes into the unit to then head over a refrigerated coil (cold coil) the same moisture filled air would then condense on the coil turning into water droplets.
-These droplets fall into the reservoir.
+Assuming you have a refrigerator unit (most popular), it works as follows: moisture filled air passes into the unit and then heads over a refrigerated coil (cold coil).
+The same moisture filled air then condenses on the coil turning into water droplets, which then fall into the reservoir.
 The moisture free air is then passed over a warm coil and out the other end resulting in dry, clean air.

-To lower the humidity in your RV without the use of a dehumidifier, there are a few tips you should follow, keep a few windows open, don’t air dry clothes, increase the temperature inside the RV, turn on the exhaust fan whilst showering or cooking, other than this you could use Damp Rid.
-The last resort if you really are struggling with the humidity is to just buy a dehumidifier.
+To lower the humidity in your RV without the use of a dehumidifier, there are a few tips you should follow.
+Keep a few windows open, don’t air dry clothes, increase the temperature inside the RV, turn on the exhaust fan whilst showering or cooking.
+Other than this you could use Damp Rid.
+The last resort if you really are struggling with the humidity is to just buy a portable dehumidifier.

-If your dehumidifier has a smart humidistat it will let you see what the current humidity is at within the RV, it should also let you set the humidity level.
-If you are able to do this, it is recommended that you set it between 30% and 50%
+If your dehumidifier has a smart humidistat it will let you see what the current humidity is, and it should also let you set the humidity level.
+If you can do this, it’s recommended that you set it between 30% and 50%

-Depending on the size of your dehumidifier is and also taking into account the space of your RV, if you have a portable, compact or large unit it can be used in either the main living area or your bedroom these are most likely the two largest parts of your RV which means you can dehumidify as much air as possible.
+It all depends on the size of your dehumidifier and the space of your RV.
+If you have a portable, compact or large unit it can be used in either the main living area or your bedroom – both of which will likely be the largest areas.
 If you have a small unit, the best place is either near your bed or wherever you need to get rid of dampness, etc.

-You might need a dehumidifier for a number of reasons, some of which might be, being able to smell dampness, mold or you feel struggle getting to sleep at night due to the warm moist air, this usually feels like a sticky sensation on your skin.
+You might need an RV dehumidifier for a number of reasons, such as being able to smell dampness, mold.
+You’ll know if you need one if you feel struggle getting to sleep at night due to the warm moist air, this usually feels like a sticky sensation on your skin.

 Any electronic appliance should be used with caution, especially if left out overnight.
-The manufacturers of these units understand that people are expecting to use these throughout the night and have implemented certain safety features that switch the unit off if it begins to overheat.
+Portable dehumidifier manufacturers understand people are expecting to use these throughout the night and have implemented certain safety features into the units.
 However, always check the manual to ensure this is the case as you can’t run the risk of just assuming.